Skip to main content

 Example: Updating a Product Color System

-This approach saves time and reduces the risk of inconsistencies.
+This approach saves time and prevents inconsistencies.

 Key Takeaways